Suvetha20/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING/README.md

 Introduction
 YouTube Data Harvesting and Warehousing is a project that aims to allow users to access and analyze data from multiple YouTube channels.
 The project utilizes SQL, Pandas and Streamlit to create a user-friendly application that allows users to retrieve, store, and query YouTube channel and video data.

-Project Overview

-The YouTube Data Harvesting and Warehousing project consists of the following components:
+Project Overview:The YouTube Data Harvesting and Warehousing project consists of the following components:

 *Streamlit Application: A user-friendly UI built using Streamlit library, allowing users to interact with the application and perform data retrieval and analysis tasks.
 *YouTube API Integration: Integration with the YouTube API to fetch channel and video data based on the provided channel ID.